 Another person told us, "Meditation makes me hypersensitive to everything — like sounds and movements — and it stresses me out!"

 There is research to indicate that these are not unique cases.
-In one study, the results of which appear in PLoS One, the investigators surveyed 342 individuals who practiced mindfulness and meditation either casually, by themselves, or as part of meditation retreats.
+In one study, the

 The surveys indicated that 25.4 percent of the participants reported experiencing unwanted effects of varying degrees of severity.
 These included symptoms of anxiety or panic attacks, physical pain, depersonalization, symptoms of depression, and dizziness.